Battle of Copenhagen (1801): Background

 The battle was the result of multiple failures of diplomacy in the latter half of the 18th century.
 At the beginning of 1801, during the French Revolutionary Wars, Britain's principal advantage over France was its naval superiority.
 The Royal Navy searched neutral ships trading with French ports, seizing their cargoes if they were deemed to be trading with France.
 It was in the British interest to guarantee its naval supremacy and all trade advantages that resulted from it.
 The Russian tsar, Paul, having been a British ally, arranged a League of Armed Neutrality comprising Denmark, Sweden, Prussia, and Russia, to enforce free trade with France.
 The British viewed the League to be very much in the French interest and a serious threat.
 The league was hostile to the British blockade and, according to the British, its existence threatened the supply of timber and naval stores from Scandinavia.

 In early 1801, the British government assembled a fleet off Great Yarmouth at Yarmouth Roads, with the goal of breaking up the league.
 The British needed to act before the Baltic Sea thawed and released the Russian fleet from its bases at Kronstadt and Reval (now Tallinn).
-If the Russian fleet joined with the Swedish and Danish fleets, the combined fleets would form a formidable force of up to 123 ships-of-the-line.
-The British fleet was under the command of Admiral Hyde Parker, with Vice Admiral Horatio Nelson as second-in-command.
+If the Russian fleet joined with the Swedish and Danish fleets, the combined fleets would form a formidable force of up to 123 ships of the line.
+The British fleet was under the command of Admiral of the White Sir Hyde Parker, with Vice-Admiral of the Blue Horatio Nelson, 1st Baron Nelson as his second-in-command.

 Frustrated by the delay, Nelson sent a letter to Captain Thomas Troubridge, a friend and a Lord Commissioner of the Admiralty.
-This prompted the Earl of St Vincent (First Lord of the Admiralty) to send a private note, which resulted in the fleet sailing from Yarmouth on 12 March.
+This prompted the Lord St Vincent (First Lord of the Admiralty) to send a private note, which resulted in the fleet sailing from Yarmouth on 12 March.
 Orders were sent to Parker to go to Copenhagen and detach Denmark from the league by "amicable arrangement or by actual hostilities", to be followed by "an immediate and vigorous attack" on the Russians at Reval and then Kronstadt.
 The British fleet reached the Skaw (Danish: Skagen) on 19 March, where they met a British diplomat, Nicholas Vansittart, who told them that the Danes had rejected an ultimatum.